livingdebugger/livingdebugger.github.io/menu/about.md

 ### Getting Started

 If you have many time to spend and don't know where, you found the right place.
-[Getting Started]({{ site.github.url }}{% post_url 2015-10-10-getting-started %}): getting started with our content.
 Are you lost?
-Start here!
+[Start here!]({{ site.github.url }}{% post_url 2015-10-10-getting-started %}): getting started with our

 ### Questions?